 The sea was warm throughout the month, with temperatures ranging between 26°C and 28.7°C, and a mean surface temperature standing at 27.3°C.

-Tourists visiting the islands in search of sunny weather were certainly not disappointed, as days in August were bathed in an average of 10.8 hours of daily sunshine.
+Tourists visiting the islands in search of sunny August weather in Malta were certainly not disappointed, as days in August were bathed in an average of 10.8 hours of daily sunshine.
 Moreover, at 0.8 oktas, the mean cloud cover for the month was lower than the norm of 1.2 oktas.

 While the 25th of August was the month’s brightest day, enjoying a full 12.3 hours of sunshine, the dullest day was the 12th of August, during which the sun shone for 6.3 hours.
 On this day, the Meteorological Office recorded a maximum gust of 33 knots blowing from a north-westerly direction.

 Generally speaking, the month was not as windy as expected, with the average wind speed blowing at 6 knots rather than the norm of 6.5 knots.